 How Often to Cold Plunge?

-Now we know the optimal cold water plunge time, the next question is – how often should you cold plunge?
+Now we know the immersion time, the next question is – how often should you cold plunge?
 Cold plunging is recommended 2-3 times per week for experienced users.
 Consistency is more important than frequency as it takes time for the body to adapt.
 So, the advice is to aim for a consistent frequency.

 If you are used to cold water plunging 2-3 times per week, great.
 Fire away and immerse your body every other day or so.
 On the other hand, if you are used to cold water plunging just once per week, stick to that schedule for the best results.
 For more see our full guide on How Often Should You Cold Plunge?